litestar-org/litestar/docs/usage/responses.rst

     :class:`ResponseHeader <litestar.datastructures.response_header.ResponseHeader>` is
     a special class that allows to add OpenAPI attributes such as `description` or `documentation_only`.
-    If you don't need those, you can optionally define `response_headers` using a mapping - such as a dictionary - as well:
+    If you do not need those, you can optionally define `response_headers` using a mapping - such as a dictionary - as well:

     .. code-block:: python